tinygrad/tinygrad/README.md

 There has been a lot of interest in tinygrad lately.
 Here are some basic guidelines for contributing:

-* Bug fixes are the best and always welcome!
+- Bug fixes are the best and always welcome!
 Like [this one](https://github.com/geohot/tinygrad/pull/421/files).
-* If you don't understand the code you are changing, don't change it!
+- If you don't understand the code you are changing, don't change it!
-* All code golf PRs will be closed, but [conceptual cleanups](https://github.com/geohot/tinygrad/pull/372/files) are great.
+- All code golf PRs will be closed, but [conceptual cleanups](https://github.com/geohot/tinygrad/pull/372/files) are great.
-* Features are welcome.
+- Features are welcome.
 Though if you are adding a feature, you need to include tests.
-* Improving test coverage is great, with reliable non-brittle tests.
+- Improving test coverage is great, with reliable non-brittle tests.

+Additional guidelines can be found in [CONTRIBUTING.md](/CONTRIBUTING.md).

 ### Running tests